-The Museum of the African Diaspora Poet-in-Residence program was founded in 2018.
-This program provides writers with opportunities to respond to contemporary art of the African Diaspora and extend the reach of the museum through programming embedded within the historically marginalized Bay Area communities.
+The Museum of the African Diaspora Poets-in-Residence program was founded in 2018.
+This program provides writers with opportunities to respond to contemporary art of the African Diaspora and extend the reach of the museum through programming and educational workshops with local high school students.

 Bio (from their website): Alán Pelaez Lopez is an AfroIndigenous poet, installation and adornment artist from Oaxaca, México.
 Their work attends to the quotidian realities of undocumented migrants in the United States, the Black condition in Latin America, and the intimate kinship units that trans and nonbinary people build in the face of violence.
 Their debut visual poetry collection, Intergalactic Travels: poems from a fugitive alien (The Operating System, 2020), was a finalist for the 2020 International Latino Book Award.
 They are also the author of the chapbook to love and mourn in the age of displacement (Nomadic Press, 2020).
 While they are an artist, Alan has also been organizing with undocumented migrants in the United States for over ten years and firmly believes that art is a portal into the future, but which future?
 That depends on the artist and the ideologies that move them.

 Tonya Foster, @fosterpoet